wangywUST/wangywust.github.io/CourseNLP2026/lecture_8.md

 - **Autonomous/Tool-Using Agents**: Giving LLMs the ability to use tools and act in a loop transforms them into interactive agents.
 They can fetch information, run computations, and perform multi-step workflows on their own, greatly extending their capabilities beyond what’s stored in their parameters ([[2302.04761] Toolformer: Language Models Can Teach Themselves to Use Tools](https://arxiv.org/abs/2302.04761#:~:text=achieve%20the%20best%20of%20both,with%20much%20larger%20models%2C%20without)).
 Frameworks like ReAct ([ReAct Prompting](https://www.promptingguide.ai/techniques/react#:~:text=ReAct%20is%20a%20general%20paradigm,involved%20to%20perform%20question%20answering)) demonstrate how reasoning and acting together yield more powerful systems, and projects like AutoGPT hint at the potential (and challenges) of AI agents pursuing open-ended goals.

-- **Vision-Language Models**: Integrating visual understanding with language allows AI to interpret and describe the world in rich detail.
-Modern VLMs can caption images, answer visual questions, and even reason about visual content, powered by advances like CLIP’s representations ([CLIP: Connecting text and images](https://openai.com/index/clip/#:~:text=We%20present%20a%20neural%20network,image)) and huge multimodal models like GPT-4V.
-This brings AI closer to human-like perception and understanding, enabling applications from aiding the visually impaired to analyzing scientific figures.

 These advancements do not exist in isolation – the most exciting systems combine all three.
-For example, a medical assistant AI might look at a patient’s X-ray (vision), reason through a diagnosis (CoT), and consult medical databases or calculators (tools) before giving an answer.
+For example, a medical assistant AI might look at a patient’s medical report (textual input), reason through a diagnosis (CoT), and consult medical databases or calculators (tools) before giving an answer.
 Each component we discussed adds a layer of capability:
 - **Reasoning** gives depth (the “thinking” skill),
 - **Agents/Tools** give breadth and action (the “doing” skill),
-- **Vision multimodality** gives perception (the “seeing” skill).

 Together, they are pushing AI toward more **general intelligence** – systems that can perceive, think, and act.

 The research landscape in 2024-2025 is incredibly active.
 Notable papers like *Toolformer*, *ReAct*, *PaLM-E*, *Flamingo*, *BLIP-2*, *GPT-4 Technical Report*, *MM1*, etc., mark the milestones we discussed, and new ones are emerging constantly.
 Benchmarks continue to get tougher, and models continue to rise to the challenge – often rapidly outpacing prior state-of-the-art within months.

-For a graduate student studying these topics, key takeaways are:
+For a undergraduate student studying these topics, key takeaways are:
 - Prompt engineering and clever use of LLMs (like CoT and ReAct) can dramatically improve performance without changing model architecture.
 - There is a trend towards **interactivity** – making LLMs active agents rather than passive answerers.
-- Multimodality is breaking the barrier between text and the rest of the world, which will unlock far more applications (and also requires multidisciplinary knowledge of vision, NLP, etc.).
+- Multimodality is breaking the barrier between text and the rest of the world, which will unlock far more applications (and also requires multidisciplinary knowledge of, NLP, etc.).
 - Scale is not the only path; many of these advances achieve more by **using models smarter** (e.g., a 6B Toolformer doing what a 175B couldn’t because it lacked tools).

 In conclusion, the progress in these three areas – reasoning, agents, and VLMs – represents a significant step change in what AI systems can do.
 They are more **intelligent** in a practical sense: they can reason through hard problems, take actions to get information or affect the world, and understand multiple modalities.
 As research continues, we can expect future LLM-based systems to seamlessly integrate all these abilities, bringing us closer to AI that can see, think, and act in the world much like an human assistant would (albeit with superhuman knowledge and speed in certain aspects).
 It’s an exciting time, and the lines between “language model” and “general AI agent” are increasingly blurring.